elmahio/elmah.io.apps.mailman/README.md

-# elmah.io.apps.mailman
-Mail app for elmah.io that sends an email every time a new error is logged.
+# Mailman for elmah.ioMail app for elmah.io that sends an email every time a new error is logged.